deepset-ai/haystack/docs/_src/usage/usage/document_store.md

 <div class="tabcontent">

 The `WeaviateDocumentStore` requires a running Weaviate Server.
-You can start a basic instance like this (see Weaviate docs for details):
+You can start a basic instance like this (see the [Weaviate docs](https://www.semi.technology/developers/weaviate/current/) for details):
 ```
     docker run -d -p 8080:8080 --env AUTHENTICATION_ANONYMOUS_ACCESS_ENABLED='true' --env PERSISTENCE_DATA_PATH='/var/lib/weaviate' semitechnologies/weaviate:1.4.0
 ```